University of North Carolina at Chapel Hill student housing: Olde Campus Upper Quad

 Grimes residence hall, built in 1922, is located on Emerson Dr. Grimes is co-ed and hosts about 90 residents on four floors.
-Grimes has two stairwells, a kitchen with an ice machine, a TV room/lounge, and vending machines.
-The building is equipped with smoke detectors, alarms and a sprinkler system and central air-conditioning.

-Grimes was named after John Bryan Grimes (1868–1923), a planter, politician, trustee, and son of the Confederate Major General Bryan Grimes.
-John Bryan Grimes came to UNC from 1882–1884, and then went back to his farm in Pitt County.
+Grimes was named after John Bryan Grimes (1868–1923), a planter, politician, trustee, and son of the Confederate major general Bryan Grimes.
+John Bryan Grimes came to UNC from 1882 to 1884 and then went back to his farm in Pitt County.
 He played a prominent role in agricultural organizations, including the Farmers' Alliance and the Grange.
-Grimes served as North Carolina Secretary of State from 1901–1923 and oversaw the collection and publication of historical documents and helped start the North Carolina Literary and Historical Association.
+Grimes served as North Carolina Secretary of State from 1901 to 1923 and oversaw the collection and publication of historical documents and helped start the North Carolina Literary and Historical Association.